kubedb/docs/docs/guides/redis/scaling/horizontal-scaling/overview.md

 8. When it finds a `RedisSentinelOpsRequest` CR, it halts the `RedisSentinel` object which is referred from the `RedisSentinelOpsRequest`.
 So, the `KubeDB` Community operator doesn't perform any operations on the `RedisSentinel` object during the scaling process.

-9. Then the Redis Ops-manager operator will scale the related PetSet Pods to reach the expected number of masters and/or replicas defined in the RedisOpsRequest or RedisSentinelOpsRequest CR.
+9. Then the Redis Ops-manager operator will scale the related PetSet Pods to reach the expected number of shards and/or replicas defined in the RedisOpsRequest or RedisSentinelOpsRequest CR.

-10. After the successful scaling the replicas  of the related PetSet Pods, the KubeDB Ops-manager operator updates the number of replicas/masters in the Redis/RedisSentinel object to reflect the updated state.
+10. After the successful scaling the replicas  of the related PetSet Pods, the KubeDB Ops-manager operator updates the number of replicas/shards in the Redis/RedisSentinel object to reflect the updated state.

 11. After successfully updating of `Redis`/`RedisSentinel` object, the `KubeDB` Enterprise operator resumes the `Redis`/`RedisSentinel` object so that the `KubeDB` Community operator can resume its usual operations.